detrohutt/graphql-tag/README.md

 #### Support for multiple operations

-With the webpack loader, you can also import operations by name:
+With the webpack loader (or [babel-plugin-inline-import-graphql-ast](https://www.npmjs.com/package/babel-plugin-inline-import-graphql-ast)), you can also import operations by name:

 In a file called `query.gql`:
 ```graphql